slaveofcode/jkt/README.md

 ## Background

 At the first time I wonder how could I make my JSON to be more manageable.
-So confusing when everytime I checking up the right parameters to my function, make sure the produced JSON data are valid and parsing all over the JSON properties to follow my rules (types).
+So confusing when every time I checking up the right parameters to my function, make sure the produced JSON data are valid and parsing all over the JSON properties to follow my rules (types).

 Then I do research and no one module is available to fit in with my case, so I built this one.